yahoo/burst/kubernetes/readme.md

 mkcert -cert-file kubernetes/local-cluster/certs/cert.pem -key-file kubernetes/local-cluster/certs/key.pem localhost 127.0.0.1 ::1
 ```

+The docker images for the burst cell and the synthetic sample source must be uploaded to the local docker repository.
+This can happen during a build cycle by adding `-P build-local-docker` and
+`-D dockerRepo="<a repo with a corretto image>"`
 ## Starting a Local Cell

 Once you have generated certs in the `kubernetes/local-cluster/certs` directory you can generate and deploy the